DroidNinja/Android-FilePicker/README.md

 Method     | Use
 -------- | ---
-setMaxCount(int maxCount) | used to specify maximum count of media picks (dont use if you want no limit) setActivityTheme(int theme)    | used to set theme for toolbar (must be an actionbar theme) setSelectedFiles(ArrayList<String> selectedPhotos)     | to show already selected items enableVideoPicker(boolean status)    | added video picker alongside images enableImagePicker(boolean status)    | added option to disable image picker
+setMaxCount(int maxCount) | used to specify maximum count of media picks (dont use if you want no limit) setActivityTheme(int theme)    | used to set theme for toolbar (must be an non-actionbar theme or use LibAppTheme) setActivityTitle(String title)    | used to set title for toolbar setSelectedFiles(ArrayList<String> selectedPhotos)     | to show already selected items enableVideoPicker(boolean status)    | added video picker alongside images enableImagePicker(boolean status)    | added option to disable image picker